 A seclusion room shall be a safe place with proportional and similar characteristics as other rooms where students frequent.
-Such room shall be free of any condition that could be a danger to the student and shall be well-ventilated and sufficiently lighted.
+Such room shall be free of any condition that could be a danger to the student, wellventilated, and sufficiently lighted.

 Training